james-jory/amazon-personalize-filter-rotator/README.md

 - Deletes filters based on a dynamic matching expression you provide (optional)
 - Publishes events to [Amazon EventBridge](https://aws.amazon.com/eventbridge/) when filters are created or deleted (optional)

-## <a name='Whyisthisimportant'></a>Why is this important?
+## <a name='Whatarefilters'></a>What are filters?

-Amazon Personalize filters are a great way to have your business rules applied to recommendations before they are returned to your application.
+Amazon Personalize filters are a great way to have business rules applied to recommendations before they are returned to your application.
 They can be used to include or exclude items from being recommended for a user based on a SQL-like syntax that considers the user's interaction history, item metadata, and user metadata.
 For example, only recommend movies that the user has watched or favorited in the past to populate a "Watch again" widget.

 ```
 INCLUDE ItemID WHERE Interactions.event_type IN ('watched','favorited')